 There is also an accelerator below the gearbox, which will allow you to move in “full-electric” mode.

 The operating concept is identical to that of an electric scooter, just push the lever and reach the maximum speed of 25 km / h.

 Next to the left knob is the on-board computer which integrates an LED display that is easily visible even in direct light conditions, but which is very basic which will allow you to check the current speed, the kilometers traveled in the current session, and the assisted pedaling modes: they are three and lead respectively to the maximum speed of about 16, 20 and 25 Km / h.

 The torque sensor is missing, and the engine starts only with the pedal sensor.

 This could make some starts quite tricky, especially uphill ones, in which to take advantage of the pedal assistance you should pedal for about 1/4 of a turn before starting to feel the electric motor push.

 But perhaps the least pleasant point is that given the lack of the torque sensor, it is as if the engine is unable to “understand” the strength of the first pedal stroke and it could happen that it does not give all the torque immediately.

 Battery and range

-During tests it reached about 60 km with maximum assistance, about 80 km with minimal assistance and about 40 km using it exclusively with the accelerator.
+During tests, it reached about 60 km with maximum assistance, about 80 km with minimal help, and about 40 km using it exclusively with the accelerator.

 Which is not bad at all, especially considering the weight of the frame and above all the resistance that the tires have with the road surface.